tmilliman/phenocam_notebooks/README.md

 phenocam_notebooks
 ==================

-A collection of iPython Notebooks relating to PhenoCam processing.
+A collection of Jupyter Notebooks relating to PhenoCam processing.
 The PhenoCam Project website is hosted at:

 [phenocam.sr.unh.edu](https://phenocam.sr.unh.edu)